zhengthomastang/2018AICity_TeamUW/README.md

 **Detailed description of each package is given in each subfolder.**

-The output of `1_Multi-Camera Vehicle Tracking and Re-identification` is the similarity score between each pair of vehicles for comparison.
+The output of [1_Multi-Camera Vehicle Tracking and Re-identification](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3/1_Multi-Camera%20Vehicle%20Tracking%20and%20Re-identification) is the similarity score between each pair of vehicles for comparison.
 It can be converted into a distance score by inverse proportion.
-The output of `3_LP_COMP_IPL` is the distance score between each two license plates.
+The output of [3_LP_COMP](https://github.com/zhengthomastang/2018AICity_TeamUW/tree/master/Track3/3_LP_COMP) is the distance score between each two license plates.
 The final distance score between two vehicles is the multiplication of the above two distance scores.

-## Reference
+## References

-Please cite these papers in your publications if it helps your research:
+Please consider to cite these papers in your publications if it helps your research:

     @inproceedings{Tang18AIC,
       author = {Zheng Tang and Gaoang Wang and Hao Xiao and Aotian Zheng and Jenq-Neng Hwang},